1 in 9 Australians have asthma. That is around 2.5 million people.

 For years, researchers from the Hunter Medical Research Institute have studied pregnant women (179 to be exact) in Newcastle, breath-testing and treating them (where applicable) for asthma.

-The research team discovered that treating women for asthma during pregnancy halved the odds (literally – by 50 per cent) of their children being diagnosed with asthma before they started kindy.
+The research team discovered that treating women for asthma during pregnancy halved the odds (literally – by 50 per cent) of their children being diagnosed with this before they started kindy.

 More on the study